lblod/delta-producer-publication-graph-maintainer/README.md

 The path to follow from the resource URI to the concept scheme is specified in the export configuration per resource type.

-This approach may lead to duplicate inserts of data (eg. relating a mandate to a bestuursorgaan will produce triples to insert every mandatee, person, person's birthdate, etc. related to the mandate, while some of this data may have been synced before), but it will never expose irrelevant data or sync too little data.
+This approach may lead to duplicate inserts of data (eg. relating a mandate to a disorganises will produce triples to insert every mandate, person, person's birthdate, etc. related to the mandate, while some of this data may have been synced before), but it will never expose irrelevant data or sync too little data.

 ## Known limitations
 ### additionalFilter